 For people who plan to purchase a large amount of camping gear, this card is a great option.
 New cardholders who make a purchase with their new REI Co-op Mastercard within 60 days of opening the account even get a $100 REI gift card.

 For those who need to save up for a big hiking trip, the Discover it® Cash Back card is a great choice for everyday spending.
-Cardholders get 5 percent cash back in quarterly rotating spending categories like groceries, gasoline and online shopping.
+Cardholders get 5 percent cash back in quarterly rotating spending categories like groceries, gasoline and online shopping on up to $1,500 in purchases after activation.
 All other spending earns 1 percent cash back.
 At the end of the first year, Discover matches all cash back rewards earned during the first 12 months.
 This could amount to a nice boost in your travel savings account.

 Be sure to read credit card reviews written by other travelers to learn about their successes and failures.
 Finding the right rewards credit card to facilitate your travel plans, no matter how rustic or challenging, is crucial.